sbaik97/Pewlett-Hackard-Analysis/README.md

 SELECT * FROM retirement_titles;
 ```
-Retirement Titles table that holds all the titles of current employees,
+Retirement titles table(csv) that holds all the titles of current employees, first name, last name, from and to dates,
 [retirement_titles.csv](data/retirement_titles.csv)

 * Table image. head(12)